drewproud/example-project/README.md

 ```

 ## Architectural Decisions
 My overarching goal during this project was to maximize simplicity, readability, and testability.
-Many of the architectural decisions I made were specific to the requirements of this particular project - if the goal was scalability or speed of development, I may have made different decisions.
+Many of the decisions I made were specific to the requirements of this particular project - if the goal was scalability or speed of development, I may have made different decisions.
 I'll talk a little bit about some of the more interesting decisions below.

 ### State management
-I decided against implementing a full redux state management system to to simplicity of the requirements.
+I decided against implementing a full redux state management system due simplicity of the data management requirements.
 Instead, I chose to use component-level state where appropriate and managed the chat state through a contained higher order component.
 I then applied the HOC to the 'container' component which then wired the store to the rest of the app.

 This approach had the benefits of being:
 1. Simple